ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 - Install Jenkins (initially manually)
 - Set hostname and deploy common packages

-We leveraged cloud-init to inject an SSH key, then used that key with Ansible.
+I leveraged cloud-init to inject an SSH key, then used that key with Ansible.

 _Challenge:_
 - Passing secrets between Terraform → Jenkins → Ansible securely